williamgrosset/vibez/README.md

 ## Motivation

 The developer AI workflow is messy.
 There are _many_ tools that integrate across the different stages of development and at different parts of the stack.
-Some tools are more powerful, but heavyweight (and expensive).
+Some tools are more powerful, but heavyweight and expensive.
 For most prompts, these tools don't actually need that much [context](https://en.wikipedia.org/wiki/Large_language_model#Prompt_engineering,_attention_mechanism,_and_context_window). `yaink` is designed to be a pragmatic solution to this problem.
 Simply copy the file contents you need and use whatever AI tool you want.

 ## Installation